jagenjo/webglstudio.js/INSTALL.md

 # Install

-First remember that to use WebGLStudio you need to install it in server that has a http server installed to host websites.
+First remember that to use WebGLStudio you need to install it in a server that has a http server installed to host websites.
 Also you will need to have shell access to that server to execute some scripts.

 ## Requirements